ucr-riple/NullAwayAnnotator/type-annotator-scanner/README.md

 2. Method info to construct the `Method Inheritance Tree`.
 3. Class info.

-See section below where each series is described in details
+See sections below where each series is described in details

 #### Region